List of slowest fixed-wing aircraft

-This article lists fixed-wing aircraft with a stall speed of 50 kph or less, and certain other aircraft.
+This article lists powered fixed-wing aircraft with a stall speed of 50 kph or less, and certain other aircraft.
 It does not list helicopters or vertical take-off and landing aircraft.

 Fixed-wing aircraft are limited by their stall speed, the slowest airspeed at which they can maintain level flight.
 This depends on weight, however an aircraft will typically have a published stall speed at maximum takeoff weight.

 Short take-off and landing aircraft typically have a low stall speed.

 Slowest aircraft

 The MacCready Gossamer Condor is a human-powered aircraft capable of flight as slow as 8 mph.
 Its successor, the MacCready Gossamer Albatross can fly as slow as 9.23 mph.
 It has a maximum speed of 18 mph.

+The To Phoenix, an inflatable human-powered aircraft, flew at 8.1 mph.
+It had a wing loading of 0.15 lb/sqft, or 0.73 kg/m2.

 The Ruppert Archaeopteryx has a certified stall speed of 30-39 kph.

 The Vought XF5U can fly as slow as 32 kph.

 The Tapanee Pegazair-100 stall speed is 45 kph.

 The Zenith STOL CH 701 and ICP Savannah both have stall speeds of 48 kph.

 The Slepcev Storch has a stall speed of 40 kph.
 It is a 3/4 scale replica of the Fieseler Fi 156 Storch, which had a stall speed of 50 kph.

+The British Auster WW2 reconnaissance aircraft had a placarded stall speed of 24 kn, but that was merely the speed at which its control surfaces lost authority.
+As reported in many personal accounts by the pilots in their memoirs, the speed at which the aircraft would actually stall was 24 mph.
+Either speed making it the slowest aircraft used in WW2 and possibly the slowest conventional warplane of all time.

 The Antonov An-2 had no published stall speed.
 At low speeds its elevator cannot generate enough downforce to exceed the stalling angle of attack.
 In practice it could maintain approximately 35 mph without descending.